 Whereas the miRNA is made up to 19-25 nucleotide RNA hairpin which forms duplex by binding with each other.

 4. The siRNA is an exogeneous double-stranded RNA uptaken by the cell, generally, are viral RNAs, it is also encoded by heterochromatin regions and transposons.

 Whereas the miRNA are endogenous single-stranded, non-coding RNA molecule, by forming a hairpin structure, it becomes duplex.
 The miRNAs are the non-coding RNA molecule which is encoded by some of the genes.

 5. Though both are processed by the RISC, the siRNA only abort gene expression, if it finds the exact complementary sequence on mRNA.

 On the other side, the miRNA binds imperfectly or at the 3’ untranslated region of the mRNA and hinder in the translation process.

 Read further: RNA Interference (RNAi): A Process Of Gene silencing.

-Generally, in addition, to ago2 several other proteins such as ago1, ago4, ago7 and ago6 ane involved in the siRNA mediated gene silencing in different organisms.
-Only ago1 and ago10 are involved in the miRNA mediated gene regulation.
+Generally, in addition to ago2, several other proteins such as ago1, ago4, ago7 and ago6 are involved in the siRNA mediated gene silencing in different organisms.
+Contrary, ago1 and ago10 are majorly linked in the miRNA mediated gene regulation.

 “Some siRNA binds on the exact complementary mRNA and induce gene silencing by behaving like a miRNA while some miRNA binds to some non-complementary sequences and behave like siRNA.”